American Girl Addy Civil War Unit Study

 *How did Joseph persevere in his faith?

-*Was God with Joseph when he was cruelly treated by his brothers?
+*How did Joseph respond when he was cruelly treated by his brothers?

 *Romans 14:8-9 says, ” If we live, we live to honor the Lord.
 If we die, we die to honor the Lord.
 So whether we live or die, we belong to the Lord.
 Christ died and came back to life.
 He did this to become the Lord of both the dead and the living.”